golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/03-hardware-setup.md

 5. Observe the device connecting to Golioth

-    After the nRF7002-DK reboots, the serial terminal will remain connected.
+    After the nRF7002 DK reboots, the serial terminal will remain connected.
 You should see the device connect to WiFi, then Golioth, and begin streaming simulated temperature data: